The enhanced X-ray Timing and Polarimetry mission -- eXTP for launch in 2030: Scientific objectives of the eXTP mission

 \section{Scientific objectives of the eXTP mission}

 The scientific objectives of eXTP can be divided into five themes: 1) to investigate the equation of state (EoS) of ultra-dense matter in NSs, presented in detail in White Paper 2 (WP2, \cite{WP2}); 2) to understand black holes by probing strong gravity regions through synergistic X-ray spectral, timing, and polarimetric observations, presented in details in White Paper 3 (WP3, \cite{WP3}); 3) to resolve some long-standing questions about QED effects and radiative processes in the strong magnetic fields, presented in details in White Paper 4 (WP4, \cite{WP4}); 4) to play a key role in the era of time-domain and multi-messenger astronomy, presented in details in White Paper 5 (WP5, \cite{WP5}); and 5) to provide observations of unprecedented quality on a variety of galactic and extragalactic objects, as a very powerful observatory for astrophysics, presented in details in White Paper 6 (WP6, \cite{WP6}).
+Scientific goals in themes 1-4 are the core objectives of the current eXTP mission, expanded from the original themes 1-3 \cite{2019SCPMA..6229502Z}, which have driven the eXTP baseline mission design and its evolution.

 WP2 focuses on how to determine the relation between the mass and radius of NSs with the eXTP observations, which are the key elements to studying EoS.
-Several methods of mass and radius measurements are proposed by different phenomena including: (1) mass and radius measurements by pulse profile modeling of rotation powered milli-second pulsars (MSPs); (2) mass and radius measurements by pulse profile modeling of accreting powered MSPs together with the polarized information; (3) mass and radius constraints by thermonuclear burst cooling tails, accretion disk dynamics and cooling curve of MSPs; (4) the inner structure of NS revealed by glitches; and (5) EoS constraints with other phenomena and methods.
+Several methods of mass and radius measurements are proposed by different phenomena including: (1) mass and radius measurements by pulse profile modeling of rotation powered milli-second pulsars (MSPs); (2) mass and radius measurements by pulse profile modeling of accretion-powered MSPs together with the polarized information; (3) mass and radius constraints by thermonuclear burst cooling tails, accretion disk dynamics and cooling curve of MSPs; (4) the inner structure of NS revealed by glitches; and (5) EoS constraints with other phenomena and methods.